byu-cpe/ComputingBootCamp/website/_selfpaced/13_cmake.md

 Modern CMake is targets based.
 Instead of directly changing variables (which was the old way to do things), instead we should deal with targets and properties.
 Modern CMake is the object oriented version of the older cmake methods.

-You should allways be using Modern CMake techniques and methods.
+You should always be using Modern CMake techniques and methods.

 Read about these items at the following links:
 * <https://gist.github.com/mbinna/c61dbb39bca0e4fb7d1f73b0d66a4fd1>